BusStopApp/Chicago_Bus_Tracker_Privacy/README.md

-# Chicago Bus Tracker Privacy Policy
+# CTA Trainsit Tracker Privacy Policy

 ## Privacy Policy

-Welcome to Chicago Bus Tracker.
+Welcome to CTA Trainsit Tracker.
 This privacy policy aims to help you understand how we collect, use, share, and protect your information.
 We value your privacy and are committed to safeguarding your information.
 Please read this policy carefully to understand how we handle your data.

 ## Developer Information

-**Developer**: Chicago Bus Tracker Team
+**Developer**: CTA Trainsit Tracker Team
-**Company**: Chicago Bus Tracker Inc.
+**Company**: CTA Trainsit Tracker Inc.
 **Contact Email**: wuchaoyu122@gmail.com

 ## Data Collection and Usage